data-hunters/metadata-digger/README.md

 ```

 ### Running in distributed mode
-See above information about running in standalone mode to download release and adjust configuration.
+See above information about running in standalone mode to download release and adjust configuration (just choose `distributed-0.1.2.zip` file).
 To run Metadata Digger in Distribute mode you need a cluster.
 It could be one of systems [supported by Spark](https://spark.apache.org/docs/latest/cluster-overview.html#cluster-manager-types).
 After adjusting your config.properties file you will have to set right values in `metadata-digger-env.sh` file.
 When you do this, you can just run the following script:

 ```